-Guided Meditation and Mindfulness sessions are provided daily.
-Both of these techniques allow you to experience:
+At the center, we provide guided Meditation and Mindfulness sessions for our guests on a daily basis.
+Both of these techniques allow one to experience:

 • Letting go